Joel asks, “Is it possible for a person to want/desire to know Christ as his/her Savior and not be among the elect?”

 To refuse to have assurance on the ground that one is not sufficiently sanctified is a form of unbelief.
 Stop it.
 Repent of it.
 Of course you are not sanctified enough!
-You’re a wretch.
-Jesus didn’t obey and die for nice, sanctified people.
+You are a wretch.
+Jesus did not obey and die for nice, sanctified people.
 He obeyed and died for you and me.

 To which I respond:

 If I may take issue with some of the advice here: the question, “Do I truly love Jesus?” is not born of the gospel.
 It is born of the law.
 The law, and our obedience to it, is no basis for assurance.
 Should we love Jesus?
 Yes.
 Must we love Jesus?
 Yes!
 Will we, by the grace of God, come to love Jesus more truly and fully than we do now?
 Yes.
 Do we now love Jesus as we ought?
 No. We should substitute the question: “Do I love the Lord with all my faculties?”
 (Matt 22:37–40).
 The honest answer is no. We are sinners.
 We do not any of us love God as we ought.
 Thus, to ask, “Do I love Jesus?” as part of the ground of justification or assurance is the path to doubt and despair.
 Our obedience will always ebb and flow.
 When our obedience is, or at least seems to us to be, at high tide, we will be confident.
 But as soon as we see ourselves in the mirror of God’s law for what we really are, then our assurance will be decimated—as it must be on such a basis.